 - How often will the class meet?

 - Will various birth philosophies be taught in the class?
-For example, will a woman wanting an un-medicated birth learn coping skills for pain relief?
+For example, will a woman wanting an un-medicated birth to learn coping skills for pain relief?
 Will a woman wanting an epidural learn how to cope with a medicated labor and birth?

 - Does this location offer different types of childbirth classes?
 For example, some locations offer classes on childbirth basics or natural childbirth, in addition to a refresher class and a sibling class.